 - Factors Affecting Production Costs - Extensive review of factors impacting productions costs, such as ore grade, reserve tonnage, deposit depth, spatial density, ore thickness, deposit composition and chemical agents, various technical factors, water flows and drainage, energy costs, labor costs, transportation/hauling costs, etc.

 - Uranium Mining/Milling Costs - Overview of mining/milling costs for conventional and ISR deposits, focusing on operating and capital costs for each mining method.
 The breakdown of typical operating costs for both acid leach and alkaline leach processing circuits is also presented.

-- World Production Costs - Cost curves for operational, planned, and potential projects are developed to identify those projects most likely to produce in the future, as well as expected cost curves for 2017, 2020, 2025, and 2030 production.
-The UPCS also includes a competitive cost comparison of 2016 production by average full cost for each producing region.
+- World Production Costs - Cost curves for operational, planned/advanced, and potential projects are developed to identify those projects likely to produce in the future, as well as projected production cost curves for 2023, 2025, 2030, 2035, and 2040.
+In addition, the UPCS includes cost curves for the above-mentioned years that account for full production costs plus a projected rate of return (ROR).
+The UPCS also includes a competitive cost comparison of 2022 production by average full cost for major producing regions.

 - Subscribers of either UxC's UMO or USA reports receive a discounted rate of US$4,500.00.

-- Subscribers of both UxC's UMO and USA reports receive a further discounted rate of US$3,000.00.
+- Subscribers of both UxC's UMO and USA reports receive a further discounted rate of US$3,500.00.